wacncontent/CustomizeTool/output/articles/active-directory/active-directory-enable-sso-scenario.md

 - Identity administrators can manage access to applications in one place.

 The benefit for the user and for your company is obvious.
-Let’s take a closer look at the benefits for an identity administrator and the organization.
+Let's take a closer look at the benefits for an identity administrator and the organization.

 ## Integrated application benefits

 The SSO process has two steps:

-- Authentication, the process of validating the user’s identity.
+- Authentication, the process of validating the user's identity.

 - Authorization, the decision to enable or block access to a resource with an access policy.

 When using Azure AD to manage applications and enable SSO:

-- Authentication is done on the user’s on-premises (e.g. AD) or Azure AD account.
+- Authentication is done on the user's on-premises (e.g. AD) or Azure AD account.

 - Authorization executes on the Azure AD assignment and protection policy ensuring consistent end user experience and enabling you to add assignment, locations, and MFA conditions on any application, regardless of its internal capabilities.